A unique forum for representatives from universities and industry to find better ways to partner

 View Bio

-Anna-Marie Greenaway is completing her doctorate degree at the University of Cambridge following a 30-year career in the energy industry, most recently as global director of international research partnerships at bp.
-In this role, Anna worked closely with the University of Cambridge and until September 2020 served on the advisory committees of the Cambridge Centre for Risk Studies, Scott Polar Research Institute and the BP Institute for Multiphase Flow as well as the Clean Energy Centre at Tsinghua University, Beijing and the PROSPER low carbon rural energy project at IIM Ahmadabad, India.
-In 2017 she was appointed to the Science Advisory Council for the UK government Department of Transport and remains a member of the council while undertaking her part-time Ph.D. research into net zero industry roadmapping at the Department of Engineering, University of Cambridge Her academic background is in Earth sciences and she hold a bachelor’s degree from RHBNC University of London and completed a Masters in Sustainability Leadership degree from the University of Cambridge between 2010-2012 with a dissertation on strategic roadmapping for CCUS technologies in China.
-Her doctorate is supervised by Dr Rob Phaal and aims to explore the development of strategic roadmapping frameworks and toolkits to assure delivery of net zero carbon ambitions.
+Anna-Marie Greenaway is completing her doctorate degree at the University of Cambridge following a 30-year career in the energy industry, most recently as global director of international research partnerships at BP.
+In this role, Anna-Marie worked closely with the University of Cambridge and until September 2020, served on the advisory committees of the Cambridge Centre for Risk Studies, Scott Polar Research Institute, and the BP Institute for Multiphase Flow as well as the Clean Energy Centre at Tsinghua University, Beijing and the PROSPER low carbon rural energy project at Indian Institute of Management (IIM) Ahmedabad, India.
+In 2017, she was appointed to the Science Advisory Council for the UK government Department of Transport and remains a member of the council while undertaking her part-time doctoral research in the department of engineering at the University of Cambridge.
+Anna-Marie’s academic background is in Earth sciences.
+She earned a bachelor’s degree from Royal Holloway and Bedford New College (RHBNC), University of London and a master’s degree in sustainability leadership from the University of Cambridge with a dissertation on strategic road mapping for carbon capture, utilization, and storage (CCUS) technologies in China.
+Her doctorate is supervised by Rob Phaal and aims to explore the development of strategic road mapping frameworks and toolkits to assure delivery of net zero carbon emissions.

 Randolph Hall